 If I had some sort of sudden epiphany or a gradual “intellectual awakening” that caused me to question my faith to the point I could no longer sincerely believe, I would simply walk away from faith without fuss, guilt, shame, controversy, endless talk, therapy, blogging…In other words, I am absolutely certain my “deconversion” story would be the most uninspired and boring tale ever told.
 And that is something, I think, many evangelical deconvertees who take up arms against God are not OK with.

-From the Jen Hatmaker piece, a diabolical attempt to negate the cruelty–even to the point of death threats–that Ms. Hatmaker’s experienced since declaring that she’s all for LGBTQIA rights and dignity:
+From the Jen Hatmaker piece, a creepy attempt to negate the cruelty–even to the point of death threats–that Ms. Hatmaker’s experienced since declaring that she’s all for LGBTQIA rights and dignity:

 Ex-Christians know that it’s all but impossible for us to really get through to still-believing Christians about how abusive and downright nasty their groups often are.
-They’ve all spent their lives compartmentalizing and hand-waving away exactly what we’re complaining about.
-It isn’t until a few cracks in the facade start showing that a Christian can usually even perceive anything we’re discussing.
+They’ve spent their lives compartmentalizing and hand-waving away those complaints.
+Until a few cracks in the facade start showing, a Christian can’t usually even perceive problems.
 Until then, their only recourse is to suppress us or to negate us.
 The most they will ever concede to us is that sure, maybe a very small few of our complaints might kinda occasionally have a very little merit.
-But obviously we must be wrong about what we’ve seen and experienced.
+Overall, they’re certain we’re flat-out wrong.

-If Christians were more honest about their own testimonies, they might not leap to dishonesty to project upon us as the negation of what we describe.
+If Christians were more honest about their own testimonies, they might not leap to dishonesty to negate us.
 I’ve certainly known some ex-Christians who weren’t honest, yeah.
-But on the whole, I’d say that we’re orders of magnitude more honest than Christians are–and we see the religion a lot more clearly than Christians do.
+But on the whole, I’d say that we’re orders of magnitude more honest than Christians are.
+And we see the religion a lot more clearly than they can.